Skip to main content

 When the notice is not in the prescribed form

-A landlord might serve the tenant with a section 8 notice not using the prescribed form.
-It can be a valid if the notice is substantially to the same effect.[8]
+If a landlord does not use the prescribed form, it can be valid if the notice is substantially to the same effect.[10]

 The court should consider how a reasonable recipient would understand the notice and whether it includes the same information as the prescribed form.[11]
 The court can consider covering letters that accompany the notice.[12]